 A Colorado man filed a lawsuit against Zimmer Biomet after both of his reverse should implant devices failed, requiring revision surgeries.
 Zimmer Biomet settled the lawsuit for $350,000 before it went to trial in February 2016.

 Zimmer Biomet Shoulder Implant Lawyers

 When a medical device is implanted in a patient’s body, even a minor issue can become life threatening.
 Manufacturers have a responsibility to protect consumers from harm.
 When a patient faces injury or even death due to a defective device, the manufacturer may be responsible for compensating them or their loved ones.

-If you received a Zimmer Biomet Reverse Shoulder Implant and suffered complications, call the experienced Zimmer Biomet shoulder implant law firm of Blizzard & Nabers LLP today.
+If you received a Zimmer Biomet Reverse Shoulder Implant and suffered complications, call the experienced Zimmer Biomet shoulder implant law firm of Blizzard Law PLLC today.
 We can help you understand your legal options and pursue compensation on your behalf.
 Contact us today to schedule a free consultation.